Military of the Qing dynasty: History

 The frontier in the south-west was extended slowly.
-In 1701 the Qing defeated Tibetans at the Battle of Dartsedo.
+In 1701, the Qing Empire defeated the Tibetans at the Battle of Dartsedo.
 The Dzungar Khanate conquered the Uyghurs in the Dzungar conquest of Altishahr and seized control of Tibet.
-Han Chinese Green Standard Army soldiers and Manchu bannermen were commanded by the Han Chinese General Yue Zhongqi in the Chinese expedition to Tibet (1720) which expelled the Dzungars from Tibet and placed it under Qing rule.
+Han Chinese Green Standard Army soldiers and Manchu bannermen were commanded by the Han Chinese General Yue Zhongqi in the Chinese expedition to Tibet in 1720 which expelled the Dzungars from Tibet and placed it under the Qing rule.
 At multiple places such as Lhasa, Batang, Dartsendo, Lhari, Chamdo, and Litang, Green Standard troops were garrisoned throughout the Dzungar war.
 Green Standard Army troops and Manchu bannermen were both part of the Qing force who fought in Tibet in the war against the Dzungars.
 It was said that the Sichuan commander Yue Zhongqi (a descendant of Yue Fei) entered Lhasa first when the 2,000 Green Standard soldiers and 1,000 Manchu soldiers of the "Sichuan route" seized Lhasa.
-According to Mark C. Elliott, after 1728 the Qing used Green Standard Army troops to man the garrison in Lhasa rather than bannermen.
+According to Mark C. Elliott, after 1728, the Qing Empire used Green Standard Army troops to man the garrison in Lhasa rather than bannermen.
 According to Evelyn S. Rawski both Green Standard Army and bannermen made up the Qing garrison in Tibet.
-According to Sabine Dabringhaus, Green Standard Chinese soldiers numbering more than 1,300 were stationed by the Qing in Tibet to support the 3,000 strong Tibetan army.
+According to Sabine Dabringhaus, Green Standard Chinese soldiers numbering more than 1,300 were stationed by the Qing Empire in Tibet to support the 3,000 strong Tibetan army.
 Garrisoned in cities, soldiers had few occasions to drill.
-The Qing nonetheless used superior armament and logistics to expand deeply into Inner Asia, defeat the Dzungar Mongols in 1759, and complete their conquest of Xinjiang.
-Despite the dynasty's pride in the Ten Great Campaigns of the Qianlong Emperor (r.
-1735–1796), the Qing armies became largely ineffective by the end of the 18th century.
+The Qing Empire nonetheless used superior armament and logistics to expand deeply into Inner Asia, defeat the Dzungars in the 1750s, and complete their conquest of Xinjiang.
+Despite the dynasty's pride in the Ten Great Campaigns of the Qianlong Emperor (1735–1796), the Qing military became largely ineffective by the end of the 18th century.
+In particular, their Burmese and Vietnmese campaigns, while achieving the Qing's political objective of nominally gaining submissive tributaries, they were essentially military defeats.